johnasp/johnaspinall.co.uk/_posts/portfolio/2013-06-07-morrisons-designs.md

 category: portfolio
 tasks: Concepts
 caption: Morrisons
-excerpt: Visual design concepts of Morrisons.com website
+excerpt: Information architecture and visual design artifacts I created for new Kiddicare and Morrisons responsive eCommerce web platforms.
 ---

 I joined the Morrisons Digital team in Manchester as an <strong>innovation UX developer</strong> to work on the brand new eCommerece platform and website the company was about to create.